Thoracic Outlet Syndrome

 - Bluish color into the fingertips.

-Thoracic outlet syndrome develops when a muscle or group of muscles anywhere this neurovascular bundle travels, becomes fibrotically hardened and inelastic.
+Thoracic outlet syndrome develops when muscles, tendons, and/or ligaments within the neck, chest, arms, or back where this neurovascular bundle travels, becomes fibrotically hardened and inelastic.
 Most muscles can develop a fibrotic condition and not affect any nearby nerves or arteries, but it is where this particular bundle travels that makes it susceptible to compression.

 - Overly tall people